 Future Farmers of America (FFA)

 Family, Career and Community Leaders of

 America (FCCLA)

 Future Teachers of America (FTA)

 Student Council

 National Honor Society (NHS)

 Fellowship of Christian Athletes (FCA)

 Future Business Leaders of America (FBLA)

 Quiz Bowl

 Drama Club

 E-Sports

+Art Club

-Description of Organization and Eligibility Standards: Class Officers
+Description of Organization and Eligibility Standards:

+Class Officers

+Wellington-Napoleon High School offers a variety of school organizations in which students may participate.
 Each class in grades 6-12 will elect a slate of officers each school year.
-To be eligible for a class office, a student must have earned at least a 2.25 G.P.A.
-For incoming sixth graders, the student must have earned a C- average in the sixth grade.
+To be eligible to serve as a class or organization officer a student must have an accumulative G.P.A. of 2.5.
+For incoming sixth graders, the student must have earned a C- average in the fifth grade.